-Some farmers like you to keep in contact with them year round—even when they are not growing or you are not actively gleaning with them.
+Most farmers like you to keep in contact with them year round—even when they are not growing or you are not actively gleaning with them.
 There are a variety of ways to do this:

-Society of St. Andrew Georgia Gleaning Network opened in Tifton in 2007.
-It is a southwest Georgia town with a population of about 20,000 citizens but rich with crop farmers in the immediate area.
-Society of St. Andrew (SoSA) covers a gleaning operation for all of the state of Georgia, overseen by the Program Coordinator.
-The state currently has one Area Coordinator in Cleveland, Georgia, covering the mountain region in North Georgia.
-The VISTA works alongside the Program Coordinator in Tifton, gathering best practices of gleaning to expand the gleaning network to other regions in south Georgia.
-Being located in a Southern U.S., rural area presents several challenges including transportation for both volunteers and recipients, aging populations, lack of economic development in small communities, lack of access to fresh produce, and racially divided communities.
-Georgia ranks ninth in the nation when it comes to food insecurity for the senior population, and overall food insecurity for the state is 16.7 percent in 2015.
-As of November 2017, the SoSA Gleaning Network with has collected 1.3 million pounds of produce that has been distributed to community agencies throughout Georgia.
+Society of St. Andrew, Georgia Gleaning Network opened in Tifton in 2007.
+Tifton is a southwest Georgia town with a population of about 20,000 citizens but rich with crop farmers and central to rural Georgia.
+Society of St. Andrew (SoSA) covers a gleaning operation for the state of Georgia, overseen by the Program Coordinator.
+The state currently has one Hunger Advocate based in Cleveland, Georgia, covering the mountain region in North Georgia.
+The focus area of SoSA’s work, south rural Georgia, presents several challenges including transportation for volunteers, recipients, and aging populations, a lack of economic development in small communities, limited access to the internet, lack of access to fresh produce, and racially divided communities.
+Georgia ranks ninth in the nation when it comes to senior food insecurity, and the overall food insecurity for the state was 15.1 percent in 2016.
+As of November 2017, the Georgia Gleaning Network has collected 1.3 million pounds of produce that have been distributed to community agencies throughout the state.